 Meshing divides your model into smaller pieces called elements.
 Based on the geometrical dimensions of the model SolidWorks Simulation suggests a default element size which can be changed as needed.

 1 In the SolidWorks Simulation Manager tree, right-click the Mesh icon and select Create Mesh.

 The Mesh PropertyManager appears.

 2 Expand Mesh Parameters by selecting the check box.

-Make sure that Standard mesh is selected and Automatic transition is not checked.
+Make sure that Curvature based mesh is selected.